-The load average is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes. available space tells you how much storage space is remaining on your node. flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. memory is the amount of RAM (Random Access Memory) available for running processes on the node. host entries shows the total number of devices seen on the network, and the total includes the AREDN® nodes as well as any other networked devices such as computers, VoIP phones, PBX devices, cameras, and other hosts.
+The load average is the average number of processes that have been running on the node for the last 1, 5, and 15 minutes. free space tells you how much space is available on local storage devices.
+Flash is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. /tmp is a filesystem in memory that stores the node's current status and various temporary files.
+Memory is the amount of RAM (Random Access Memory) available for running processes on the node.
+The OLSR (Optimized Link State Routing protocol) Entries show the total number of entries in the routing table, as well as the number of nodes currently connected to the mesh network.